caktus/talks/djangocon/2013/scaling/scaling.rst

 ---------------

 - database server response time is nice and fast
-- redis is slower than the DB again
+- redis is taking up more time than the DB again

 ----